mapcode-foundation/mapcode-ada/README.md

 # Ada Files for Mapcode Support

-The following files provide utilities for mapcode processing:
+The following files, in directory src, provide utilities for mapcode processing:

     as_u.ads as_u.adb               - Unbounded strings
     bits.ads bits.adb               - Bit operations